TCO Certified, generation 11

 Repairability index for mobile devices

-A minimum repairability index (class C) indicates how easy it is to maintain and repair mobile devices, covering disassembly, spare parts, repair instructions and software updates.
+A minimum repairability index (class D) indicates how easy it is to maintain and repair mobile devices, covering disassembly, spare parts, repair instructions and software updates.
+UPDATED!

 The next step for standardized connectors